mikebrock/jboss-websockets/README.md

    occurs, a new HttpSession will be opened.
 You will need to write your own code to associate the new session with the old session.

-2. Binary frames not supported.
+2. Binary frames not yet supported.

 3. Only Hybi-07 and its variants are working.